Today I´m sharing with you how to make arroz con leche so that it comes out as creamy as the one our grandmothers used to make us for dessert.

 - Use a tall saucepan as the milk will rise and foam on high heat.

-- Stir with a wooden spoon so that the rice does not stick and milk does not rise and get out of the pot.
+- Stir with a wooden spoon so that the rice doesn´t stick, and milk doesn´t rise and get out of the pot.

 3. Lower the heat (on glass ceramic to level 4) and leave it cooking for 20 minutes.